 The size and intended use of an Atego tipper will influence the types of additional equipment and accessories that may be on offer, especially on the used market.
 The larger 18 and 26 tonners can come with built-in cranes to help with loading when necessary.
 You can even find extras such as reversing cameras on models that have seen extensive service.
 Just ensure that key components such as the tipping rams, suspension, tyres and engines are all intact and working correctly before you buy.

-The latest issue of Truck and Plant Locator is available to read online now.
-Issue 1049 features 120+ pages of new and used trucks, vans and plant equipment for sale across the UK.
-The...
+The latest issue of Truck Locator is available to read online now.
+Our latest issue features 96+ pages of new and used trucks, vans and plant equipment for sale across the UK.
+The printed...
 Read More

 A Mercedes-Benz box van can be a valuable asset for firms, providing an efficient platform for delivery and distribution backed up by the reputation of a renowned manufacturer.
 And in many instances its models were ahead of the curve for things such as standard equipment, safety features and efficiency.